bsiever/microbit-pxt-timeanddate/README.md

 ### ~

-## Accessing numeric values of time / date #timeanddate-numericTime
+## Accessing numeric values of time / date #timeanddate-numerictime

 Numeric values of time/date can be useful for things like alarm clocks.
 Use: